Phone —(732) 200-2754Email —[email protected]Member sign-in

 Driver Clearinghouse queries (§ 382.701)

 Pre-employment full query before the driver performs a safety-sensitive function.
 Annual limited query for every driver every 12 months.
-Missing the pre-employment full query is automatic failure in 2024+.
+The pre-employment full query must be run before the driver performs a safety-sensitive function.

 6. 06